jgsqware/JG-sQware/content/2015/11/docker-hosts-automatic-update.md

 title = "Docker: Update your hosts with docker-machine ips automatically"
 +++

-# Docker: Update your hosts with docker-machine ips automatically

 I develop a small script to update your `/etc/hosts` with your docker machine ip and a related resolved name.

-You can found in this [update-hosts-docker-machine.sh](https://gist.github.com/juliengarcia/9a208ca5cf6590b25150) or here is it:
+You can found the gist here  [update-hosts-docker-machine.sh](https://gist.github.com/juliengarcia/9a208ca5cf6590b25150) or here is it:

 ```bash
 #!/usr/bin/env bash